pendanyeh/Docker/README.md

 * Then build and run:

-. docker build -t my-python-app .
+* docker build -t my-python-app .
-. docker run -p 5000:5000 my-python-app
+* docker run -p 5000:5000 my-python-app

-### 6. Docker Compose (Optional Next Step)
+### 6. Docker Compose (COMPLETELY Optional, but you should knbow it exist)

 * Use Compose for multi-container apps: